webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 10.0.0 - Date to be announced =
 * [NEW] Apple Pay, Google Pay, and PIX payment methods (via ifthenpay Gateway)
 * [NEW] Plugin name: Multibanco, MB WAY, Credit card, Apple Pay, Google Pay, Payshop, Cofidis Pay, and PIX (ifthenpay) for WooCommerce
-* [TWEAK] Also reload “Thank you” page when the payment is expired
+* [TWEAK] Also reload the “Thank you” page when the payment has expired
 * [TWEAK] Better cache busting when reloading the “Thank you” page
-* [TWEAK] Resize payment methods banner on the order admin page
+* [TWEAK] Resize the payment methods banner on the order admin page
+* [TWEAK] Replace “IfthenPay” with “ifthenpay” for branding coherence
 * [TWEAK] Several updates to the readme.txt
 * [DEV] Apply additional WordPress Coding Standards
 * [DEV] Requires PHP 7.2, WordPress 5.8, and WooCommerce 7.0